hpe-dev-incubator/hpe-dev-portal/content/blog/the-redfish-event-service.md

 ---
-title: "The Redfish® Event Service"
+title: The Redfish Event Service
 date: 2018-03-27T15:17:22.504Z
+featuredBlog: false
+priority: null
 author: François Donzé - Technical consultant
-tags: ["ilo-restful-api","Redfish","iLO"]
-authorimage: "/img/blogs/Avatar6.svg"
+authorimage: /img/fdz-photoprofile.png
-featuredBlog: false
-priority:
-thumbnailimage:
+thumbnailimage: null
+tags:
+  - ilo-restful-api
+  - Redfish
+  - iLO
 ---
-# The Redfish Event Subscription Service
+<style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 Updated: October 2019

 ## Scope of this article

 This article describes the Redfish Event Subscription service implemented in HPE iLO 5 with a firmware version of 1.40 or later.
 The implementation of this service in iLO 4 may differ slightly.

-The Event Receiver program presented in this blog is an alternative to the DMTF [Redfish-Event-Listener tool](https://github.com/DMTF/Redfish-Event-Listener).
+The Event Receiver program presented in this blog is an alternative to the DMTF <a href="https://github.com/DMTF/Redfish-Event-Listener" target="_blank">Redfish-Event-Listener tool</a>.

 ## Traps versus event subscriptions